destino92/Udacity-arcade_game/README.md

 WHAT IS THE GAMEPLAY

--This game is about finding a recipe for coocking fluffy "yummy" pancakes.__
--The player as to move around and collect the stars while avoinding the enemies.__
+-This game is about finding a recipe for coocking fluffy "yummy" pancakes.\n -The player as to move around and collect the stars while avoinding the enemies.
--Every time that a star is collected an ingredients or cooking direction will be unlocked.__
+-Every time that a star is collected an ingredients or cooking direction will be unlocked.
--To win the game the player as to unlock all ingredients and cooking directions.__
+-To win the game the player as to unlock all ingredients and cooking directions.
 -If there are more than ten enemies on the board the game will be over.

 THE REMAINING DIRECTIONS WILL BE FIND ON THE GAME WEBSITE.